Help wanted to catch Railway cable thieves!

 All the areas have been hit on multiple occasions, they have all been subject to increased surveilance, with the use of CCTV, cable alarms, Smartwater technology and new underground ducting (then buried).

-As of April 2012, the number of reported cable thefts on my own area is significantly dropping.
+As of April 2012, the number of reported cable thefts on the railway network as a whole has significantly dropped.